StuartWaller/watch-classifier/README.md

 # Additional Information:
 - Unfortunately, this repository only contains the barebone amount of content to run in Heroku as the complete documentation is too large.
-- For the image scraper, images, notebooks, and more, please see: https://github.com/StuartWaller/watch-classifier-all-content
+- For the image scraper, images, notebooks, and more, please see https://github.com/StuartWaller/watch-classifier-all-content